 How often can you refinance a conventional mortgage?

 You often need to wait six months before you refinance a conventional loan.
 In some states, you may have to wait more than six months.
 The seasoning period for a conventional cash out refinances is 12 months from the initial purchase.
 Just like with any refinance, compare the value of refinancing against the closing costs and decide if it is a good choice.
 There are no limits on the number of times you can refinance a conventional loan assuming you meet our requirements and have a net tangible benefit by refinancing.

 How often can you refinance a VA loan?

 There is no limit on how often you can refinance your house with a VA loan.
 For a VA streamline loan, you are required to wait the later of 210 days from the date of the first monthly payment and the date on which the sixth monthly payment is made on the loan.
 VA cash out refinances also require you to wait the later of 210 days from the date of the first monthly payment and the date on which the sixth monthly payment is made on the loan .
 To qualify for VA refinancing, you typically need to be current on your mortgage payments and have a recent history of paying your monthly mortgage bill on time.
 You’ll also need to get a real benefit from refinancing by lowering your rate or improving your terms.
 Learn more about VA streamline refinancing.

 How often can you refinance an FHA loan?

-There are no limits on how often you can refinance with an FHA loan.
-FHA loans also have a streamline program that requires six months of seasoning.
+FHA cash out refinances have a seasoning period of 12 months from the initial purchase.
 To qualify for FHA refinancing, you need to be current on your mortgage payments, have a recent history of paying your monthly bills when they are due, and receive a real benefit from refinancing.
 Learn more about FHA streamline refinancing.

-Last reviewed and updated February 2022 by Freedom Mortgage Corporation.
+Last reviewed and updated June 2023 by Freedom Mortgage Corporation.